Chart Color Schemes

 Crafers is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Crafers, as per the latest Census evaluation, 98.0% of dwellings were houses with the remaining 2.0% consisting of semi-detached homes, apartments, and other types.
-This is compared to Adelaide metro's 95.2% houses and 4.8% other dwellings.
-Home ownership in Crafers stood at 44.0%, with mortgaged properties accounting for 47.5% and rented dwellings making up 8.5%.
-The median monthly mortgage repayment in the area was $2,167, higher than Adelaide metro's average of $1,733.
-The median weekly rent in Crafers was recorded at $380, compared to Adelaide metro's $350.
-Nationally, Crafers' median monthly mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Crafers' dwellings, as per the latest Census, consisted of 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other').
+In comparison, Adelaide metro had 95.2% houses and 4.8% other dwellings.
+Home ownership in Crafers was at 44.0%, with mortgaged dwellings at 47.5% and rented ones at 8.5%.
+The median monthly mortgage repayment was $2,167, higher than Adelaide metro's average of $1,733.
+Median weekly rent in Crafers was $380, compared to Adelaide metro's $350.
+Nationally, Crafers' mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, while rents were also higher at $380 compared to the national figure of $375.

 Frequently Asked Questions - Housing